 Photography courtesy of Tröegs Independent Brewing

-At Tröegs, Trogner likes to tease out more predominant black pepper qualities from that special yeast strain.
+At Tröegs, Trogner likes to tease out more predominant black pepper qualities from that particular yeast strain.

-“For us, a definition of a weiss beer is yeast dominant with a good amount of black pepper and clove, supported by banana — not like a banana milkshake or eating a banana, but just a slight support for other flavors,” he says.
-“We’ll adjust the water, mash, yeast growth, yeast pitching rate, and water chemistry to coax out more of that black pepper.”
+“For us, a definition of a weiss beer is yeast dominant with a good amount of black pepper and clove, supported by banana—not like a banana milkshake or eating a banana, but just a slight support for other flavors,” he says.
+“We’ll adjust the water, mash, yeast growth, yeast pitching rate, and water chemistry to coax out more black pepper.”

-It’s the temperature of the mash and in the fermentation that bring out the different nuanced flavors of the yeast.
+The temperature of the mash and in the fermentation brings out the different nuanced flavors of the yeast.

-“Ultimately, water sets the canvas and the mash temperatures are the paint palettes we’re coloring the beer in with,” says Trogner.
+“Ultimately, water sets the canvas, and the mash temperatures are the paint palettes we’re coloring the beer in,” says Trogner.
 “If you want more banana, you adjust the temperature of the mash.
 If you want more black pepper and clove, you adjust the temperature of the mash.”

 And Those Flavors Are All Just Coming from the Yeast!?